 The committees are led by a faculty, classified professional, and administrative co-chair.
 The co-chairs may include a student representative as a fourth co-chair as defined in the charter.
-The co-chairs work collaboratively, transparently, and as a team to ensure that the duties of the co-chairs are shared.
-It is recommended that co-chair appointments and elections shall be made in staggered terms to help ensure group stability: faculty co-chairs will be elected in even years, and classified professional co-chairs will be appointed in odd years.
-When possible, co-chair terms shall be limited to a maximum of two, two-year terms to facilitate broad participation, the rotation of ideas/perspectives, and to broaden leadership development opportunities.
+The co-chairs work collaboratively, transparently, and as a team to ensure that the duties of the three chairs are shared.
+To the extent possible, co-chair appointments and elections shall be made in staggered terms to help ensure group stability: faculty co-chair will be elected in even years and classified professional co-chair will be appointed in odd years.
+It is recommended that chairs are limited to serving a maximum of two, two-year terms unless there is no other candidate qualified to take the position This is to facilitate broad participation, the rotation of ideas/perspectives, and to broaden leadership development opportunities.
 Previous membership is not required to serve as a committee co-chair.